fiskaltrust/faq/qna/FR-request-response-en.md

   "ftReceiptCase": "5067112530745229313",
 ```

-**2) The list of products sold:**<br>This is an array of products or lines items for a ticket.
+**2) The list of products sold:**<br />This is an array of products or lines items for a ticket.
 In the fiskaltrust.Universe, these are called ChargeItems.
 The data set shown below, is the absolute necessary set to be compliant with the French law.
 All the fields and possible values are described in depth in the middleware documentation.

 ```JSON
 "cbChargeItems": [